atolye15/crna-recipe/README.md

 }
 ```

+> _Warning: If you get typescript errors related with the storybook, you should disable `isolatedModules` in `tsconfig.json`_

 Lastly, because we use typescript in the project, we need to install the type definition for storybook.

 ```bash